 Coronavirus COVID-19: managing EU261 exposures

-In this briefing note, James Jordan and Christopher Birks provide guidance to airlines on their potential liability under EU261 arising out of the outbreak of coronavirus COVID-19 and the various associated travel bans and flight restrictions that are now in place.
+In this briefing note, James Jordan provides guidance to airlines on their potential liability under EU261 arising out of the outbreak of coronavirus COVID-19 and the various associated travel bans and flight restrictions that are now in place.

 COVID-19 has evolved from a regional issue in China into a global "public health emergency of international concern"1 with significant numbers of cases being recorded internationally.